-This simply means the reduction in the number of red cells in the blood.
+This simply means a reduction in the number of red cells in the blood.
 These cells are responsible for carrying oxygen and nutrients to all the cells of the body.

-Anemia may be caused by many things, which may be obvious like a road traffic accident or your periods, or a lack of an important nutrient in your food, like vitamin B12 or iron deficiency anemia.
+Anemia may be caused by many things, including a lack of important nutrients in your food, like vitamin B12 or iron.

 Of all the causes of excessive sleep explained above, the commonest is poor sleep.
 In any case, it is best that you are reviewed by your doctor so that other causes may be ruled out and you can beat tiredness and excessive sleepiness.